HaroonKhanDotNet/hivenue-cicd/MoM.md

 #### Phase-3
 1. `Riipen Production` Hivenue will spin-up clone production servers
-2. `Blue-Green/Canary Deployment Strategy` Hivenue will provide configuration or access to DigitalOcean to a suitable deployment strategy
+2. `Blue-Green/Canary Deployment` Hivenue will provide configuration or access to DigitalOcean to a suitable deployment strategy
     - Traffic can be diverted slowly and gradually to the new poduction servers (blue) in order to test them live
     - green (old production) can be phased out once all traffic is diverted successfully over a certian period without any CI/CD issue
 3. `monitor` Hivenue and BTC6 will monitor the performance parameters to record in the final report